Exeter-Diabetes/MODY-calculator-clinical-paper/README.md

 5.   `new_data_predictions`: R code + data + Excel document for making predictions in new datasets

+6.   `bootstrap_riley_simulation`: R code for a simulation study on stability of model predictions based on bootstrapped datasets.

 ## File explanation

-1. `discrimination_curves.R`: this file contains the R code for calculating and plotting ROC and Precision-recall curves.
+- `discrimination_curves.R`: this file contains the R code for calculating and plotting ROC and Precision-recall curves.
+- `bootstrap_validation_analysis.R`: this file contains the R code for making calibration plots of bootstrapped datasets.